 Join Me In The Endurance Journey and Challenges

 So, as I have titled this article: I am an endurance athlete.
 I am going to find the next race that intrigues me.
 Not because I can win it or because I’ll set a PR.
 I’ll register for it because it excites and frightens me at the same time.

 Join me in pressing the registration button on that event you’ve been eyeing but have been worried about entering.
+Embrace the endurance journey and challenges it presents.
 I’d love to hear what event you registered for and so that I can cheer you on.
-Email me at firstname.lastname@example.org.
+Email me at email@example.com.